grafana/tempo/docs/tempo/website/getting-started/_index.md

 <p align="center"><img src="../example-trace.png" alt="Example Trace"></p>

 This document discusses the four major pieces necessary to build out a tracing system:
-Instrumentation, Tracing Pipeline, Tracing Backend and Visualization.
+Instrumentation, Pipeline, Backend and Visualization.
 If one were to build a diagram laying out these pieces it may look something like this:

 <p align="center"><img src="../getting-started.png" alt="Tracing Overview"></p>

-## 1. Client instrumentation
+## 1. Instrumentation

 #### Instrumentation SDKs